 The Twelfth Promise and the Twelfth Reward are the same in many ways.
 When we fulfill the Twelfth Promise, we realize that we can’t control everything in our lives.
 But instead of lamenting this fact, we celebrate it.
 Our lack of control means freedom and relief.
 After years of drinking and drug abuse, it’s been quite some time since we experienced freedom in any way, shape or form.
 On top of that, we also realize that things have been quite good for us since sacrificing control.
 No matter how we define our Higher Power, we can generally agree that it’s done a much better job of managing our world than we ever did.

 The 12 Promises and 12 Rewards grant us these freedoms and more, but only if we work for them.
-With a bit of effort, recovery can easily become the best chapter of our lives.
+With a bit of effort, sobriety can easily become the best chapter of our lives.
 All we must do is follow the steps and take suggestions when needed.
 As long as we remain honest with ourselves and adhere to this simple program, our lives—not to mention we ourselves—will be completely transformed.
+Learn more about how 12 step programs work and why a 12 step recovery program might be right for you.